ToniaMera/GraphEnc/README.md

   model_name='model name')
 training_losses = tm.train()
 ```
+There is no need to explicitly define wether to train the graphenc model or only the graph convolutional model.
+The class detects if data of molecular descriptors are available and trains the corresponding model.
 ## 3. Make predictions:

 Use the test data and the path of your trained model.